 Parenting is not an easy job.
 EPIC offers free parenting programs that provide support, information and education for parents/guardians.
 Parents are most effective in preventing their children from engaging in dangerous behaviors when they are trained and motivated.

 Parent to Parent: Provides parents with the knowledge and skills needed to assist them in keeping their kids from getting involved with alcohol or other drugs.

-Parenting Wisely: Reduces family conflict and child behavior problems by improving parenting skills, enhancing family communication and increasing supervision and discipline.
+Active Parenting Program: Reduces family conflict and child behavior problems by improving parenting skills, enhancing family communication and increasing supervision and discipline.
 Two levels: one for parents of young children and one for parents of teens.

 Alcoholism and drug addiction affects the whole family.
 One family member addicted to alcohol and drugs means the whole family suffers.
 Without help, active addictions can completely disrupt normal family life and cause harmful effects that can last a lifetime.
 But, with the proper help and support, family recovery can become your reality.
 To help a family rebuild, we offer a variety of support, information and skills regarding: Living with an Addiction, Triggers and Cravings, Rebuilding Trust, Communication Traps, Coping with Possibility of a Relapse, and the Roadmap to Recovery

 OPEN TO ALL ADULT FAMILY MEMBERS OF EPIC CLIENTS the 3rd Monday of each month from 6:00 – 7:30 PM at EPIC Outpatient Center, Suite 108 | 3574 US1 South, St. Augustine 32086.
 (904) 417-7100.
 Dinner & Door Prizes for those that participate.